patkai/patkai.org/quotes.md

 Pretoria 0001 - Rep of South Africa

-<li>The Top 10 most well known or significant Complexity Sciences principles
+1. The Top 10 most well known or significant Complexity Sciences principles

 (1)Hierarchical structure as
 (a) extensional complexity (hierarchies of scale)